toolongdontread/MathOperation/README.md

 # MathOperationTest
-Select an operation and calculate the answer
+This is my first C++ program with GUI.
+Select an operation and calculate the answer.

 ## How to build
 My environment: